 RNA (ribonucleic acid)

+Figure 1.
 Comparison of RNA and DNA molecules.

 Biologists believe that RNA evolved on Earth before DNA.
 However, a major debate is in progress about the sequence of events leading to the first cellular life-forms, and, in particular, about which came first, RNA or proteins.